Ben, çayır gezgini.

 Dried grasses, small twigs,

-traces left behind on the paths,
+traces left behind along the paths,

 rest in glass jars